-Telephone: +61 7 3365 1704 Facsimile: +61 7 3365 1702 Email: ss@ug.edu.au
+Email: ss@uq.edu.au

-Web: www.uq.edu.au/student-services
+Web: https://my.uq.edu.au/contact/student-central

-Disability Policy
+5. Disability Policy

 Any student with a disability who may require alternative academic arrangements in the Program is encouraged to seek advice at the commencement of the semester from a Disability Adviser at Student Services.